nodejs/node/doc/api/timers.md

 If `callback` is not a function, a [`TypeError`][] will be thrown.

-**Note:** This method has a custom variant for promises that is available using [`util.promisify()`][]:
+*Note*: This method has a custom variant for promises that is available using [`util.promisify()`][]:

 ```js